GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 # Phishing-Resistant 101

-While network attacks have become more complex, phishing continues to be one of the main tactics used to infiltrate networks and move laterally to compromise data.
-While smart timeout and lockout mechanisms can prevent brute force attacks on remote services, passwords are often easily compromised through a breach corpus, keylogging, sniffing of passwords sent in the clear, malicious TLS inspection, social engineering, and lack of user awareness.
-Even though a Personal Identity Verification (PIV) credential is the primary authentication method for federal users, many agencies continue to rely on passwords and One-Time Pins (OTP) when a user does not have a PIV credential.
+While network attacks have become more complex, phishing is one of the main tactics used to infiltrate networks and move laterally to compromise data.
+While smart timeout and lockout mechanisms can prevent brute force attacks on remote services, passwords are often easily compromised through a breach corpus, keylogging, sniffing of passwords sent in an unencrypted protocol, malicious Transport Layer Security (TLS) inspection, social engineering, and lack of user awareness.
+Even though a PIV credential is the primary authentication method for federal users, many agencies rely on passwords and One-Time Pins (OTP) when a user does not have a PIV credential.
 Agencies must focus on replacing these susceptible authenticators with phishing-resistant methods.

 <div class="usa-alert usa-alert--success">
   <div class="usa-alert__body">